NFYK13005U Quantum Information

 - discuss general requirements for practical implementation of quantum computation and describe how these requirements are fulfilled for ion traps and superconducting qubits.

 - explain Bell's inequalities and their violation in quantum mechanics

 - discuss how decoherence and imperfections appear and influence experiments and know how to describe it in terms of the density matrix.

 - relate the various parts of the course together and apply the knowledge gained in the course in new situations.

 After the course students should know the elementary concept from quantum information theory including qubits, pure and mixed states, Bloch sphere, entanglement, super dense coding, teleportation, quantum repeaters, Bell’s inequalities, entanglement purification, quantum error correction, and quantum computation algorithms (Deutsch, Grover, and quantum simulation).
-Furthermore they should know how one can implement quantum information processing in simple experimental systems such as trapped ions and super conducting qubits.
+Furthermore they should know how one can implement quantum information processing in simple physical systems such as trapped ions and super conducting qubits.

 The student will learn how the different logical structure of quantum mechanics, compared to classical mechanics, enables new possibilities for e.g. computation, measurements, and communication.
 Thereby the course will provide a deeper understanding of the quantum mechanics learned in previous courses.
-It will also provide the students with a background for further studies within quantum optics or quantum information, e.g. in a M.Sc. project
+It will also provide the students with a background for further studies within quantum information, e.g. in a M.Sc. project

 Various notes and articles.

 It is particularly important that you have a solid background in quantum mechanics, e.g. corresponding to a bachelor program in physics.
 Also it may be an advantage if you have followed a course on Optical Physics and Lasers but it is not strictly necessary.

 - Oral examination, 30 minWithout preparation time